nayeeenaa/AdGuard-Home-custom-listening/README.md

 # ADS BLOCK HOME [http://adsblock.nayeen.info]

-Say Safe form Mailware, Phishing and unwanted Ads
+Stay Safe form Mailware, Phishing and unwanted Ads

 If you have remaks or wishes please feel free to contact me.